Gavriil1/cip5_application_react/README.md

 ### First sprint

+#### Authentication

+1. As a new user, I can create a new account.
+2. As a user who has an account, I want to be able to log in to my account.
+3. As a user, I can use links to navigate from the login page to the sign-up page and back.

 #### Navigation

-1. As a user, I can view the home page that describes the application, enabling me to understand its purpose.
+4. As a user, I can view the home page that describes the application, enabling me to understand its purpose.
-2. As a user, I can access a navigation bar on all pages, allowing me to conveniently navigate back to the main page or visit my profile page.
+5. As a user, I can access a navigation bar on all pages, allowing me to conveniently navigate back to the main page or visit my profile page.
-3. As a user who is not logged in, I can see options to log in or sign up, providing me the ability to access my account or create a new one.
+6. As a user who is not logged in, I can see options to log in or sign up, providing me the ability to access my account or create a new one.

-#### Authentication

-4. As a newcomer, I have the ability to set up a new account, enabling me to utilize the application.
-5. As a user who has used the app before, I can enter my existing login details to gain access to the application.
-6. As a user, I can stay logged in until I decide to log out, ensuring uninterrupted use of the application.

 ### Second sprint

-#### Notes
+#### Note Page/Important page

-7. As a user, I can create notes so that I can organize my thoughts and tasks.
+7. As a user, I can create notes to organize my thoughts and tasks.
-10. As a user, I can view the details of a single note so that I can see its full content and any associated reminders or tasks.
+8. As a user, I can view the details of a single note to see its title and content.
+9. I can use the “Delete” button to delete a note.
-11. As a user, I can mark a specific note as important so that I can easily access it later.
+10. I can use the like/unlike button to mark a note as important.

-#### The Note Page
+11. I can identify if the note is liked by the modal title or icon which appears on the “Like/Unlike” button.

-12. As a user, I can view the details of a single note so that I can understand its content fully.
+12. I can use the search field to search for a note according to keywords in the title.
+13. I can create a note using the form at the top of the page.
-14. As a user, I can add remarks to a note so that I can record my thoughts about the note.
+14. I can edit the content of a note by clicking the “Edit” option on each note.
+15. I want to see only important notes on the “Important” page.

+#### Edit page
-17. As the author of a remark, I can delete my remark from the note.
+16. As a user, I want to edit the “title” and “content” of a note.
-18. As the owner of a note, I can edit my note's title and content so that I can make corrections or updates after it was created.
-19. As an owner I can like the note, to increase its importance.
+17. I want to return from the “Edit Note” page to the “Note” page without modifying the content of the note.

 ### Third sprint

-#### Main page
+#### Contact Form

-19. As a user, I can view notes ordered by the most recently added/updated so that I am up to date with the latest notes.
-20. As a user, I can keep scrolling through the notes so that they are loaded automatically and I don't have to select the next page.
-21. As a user, I can see the notes I marked as important so that I can find the notes I need the most.
-23. As a user, I can view Important page, so that I can choose notes to display that I’m particularly interested in.
-24. As a user, I can search for notes with keywords so that I can find the notes I am interested in.
+18. I want to be able to send feedback email to owner of the site.

 #### User Profile Page

-25. As a user, I can upload a profile picture to make it easier for others to recognize me.
+19. As a user, I can update my profile picture.
-27. As a user, I can modify my username
+20. As a user, I can change my username.
-28. As a user, I can update my account password to maintain the security of my profile.
+21. As a user, I can update my password.

 #### General

+22. As a user of the application, I can see ReactBootstrap alerts after completing different actions, for example: creating a note, deleting a note, liking a note, editing a note, changing the password, changing the username, changing the profile picture, etc.
-33. As an application owner, I want my application to be fully responsive so that users can use it on various devices.
+23. As an application owner, I want my application to be fully responsive so that users can use it on various devices.
-34. As an application owner, I want users to be directed to an error page if they try to access a note that does not exist, preventing the need to use the browser's back button.
+24. As an application owner, I want users to be directed to an error page if they try to access a note that does not exist, preventing the need to use the browser’s back button.
-35. As a user of the application, I can view feedback messages, so that I know if my note or profile has been updated.

 ##### Back to [top](#table-of-contents)